rodrigorega/ansible-role-ClrMamePro/README.md

 ClrMamePro
 =========

-Install ClrMamePro in Debian Jessie using Wine.
+Install ClrMamePro in Debian 10 (Buster) using Wine.

 Requirements
 ------------